Microsoft 365 was hacked. Here's how to secure your account

 News broke on Saturday that foreign hackers had for months been surreptitiously monitoring email accounts and exchanges between the US Treasury Department and the National Telecommunications and Information Administration, gaining access through Microsoft's Office 365 software, according to Reuters.
 The attack was sophisticated enough to trick Microsoft's authentication controls, the report said.

 The attack calls into question the integrity of Microsoft's marquee workplace software.
-The company released guidance for how organizations can bolster security to attempt to avoid these attacks.
+The company released guidance for how organizations can bolster security to attempt to avoid these attacks, and said that it has not identified any Microsoft product vulnerabilities.
 But if you get your work or personal email through Outlook on Microsoft 365, there are also ways to better secure your individual account to avoid hacks.
 (If you use Windows 10, there are also several security defaults that you can change to better protect your device.)

 Here are five ways to lock down your Microsoft account.